Cohomology and Deformations of left-symmetric Rinehart Algebras: Deformation of left-symmetric Rinehart algebra

-\begin{defi} Let $\mathfrak{m}_t$ be a deformation of $\mathfrak{m}$ of order $n$.
-Consider the cochain $Obs_L\in C^3(L,L)$, where { } for $x,y,z \in L$.
-The 3-cochain $Obs_L$ is called an obstruction cochain for extending the deformation of $\mathfrak{m}$ of order $n$ to a deformation of order $n+1$. \end{defi} A straightforward computation gives the following \begin{pro} The obstructions are left-symmetric Rinehart algebra 3-cocycles. \end{pro} \begin{thm} Let $\mathfrak{m}_t$ be a deformation of $\mathfrak{m}$ of order $n$.
-Then $\mathfrak{m}_t$ extends to a deformation of order $n+1$ if and only if the cohomology class of $Obs_L$ vanishes.
+\begin{definition} Let $\mathfrak{m}_t$ be a deformation of $\mathfrak{m}$ of order $n$.
+Consider the cochain in $C^3(L,L)$ defined as { } for $x,y,z \in L$.
+The 3-cochain $Obs_L$ is called an obstruction cochain for extending the deformation of $\mathfrak{m}$ of order $n$ to a deformation of order $n+1$. \end{definition} A straightforward computation gives the following \begin{proposition} The obstructions are left-symmetric Rinehart algebra 3-cocycles. \end{proposition} \begin{theorem} Let $\mathfrak{m}_t$ be a deformation of $\mathfrak{m}$ of order $n$.
+Then $\mathfrak{m}_t$ extends to a deformation of order $n+1$ if and only if the cohomology class of $Obs_L$ vanishes. \end{theorem} \begin{proof} Suppose that a deformation $\mathfrak{m}_t$ of order $n$ extends to a deformation of order $n+1$.
+Then